jananitv20/jananitv20/README.md

 I secured University Rank in MCA a full time program in the year 2021 - **Rank 3** Topping the university in academics is a significant accomplishment that reflects my commitment to learning and attaining exceptional results in my field of education.
 <br /> **𝐏𝐫𝐨𝐟𝐞𝐬𝐬𝐢𝐨𝐧 -** <br />
 **Working as AWS Data Engineer at TCS** - AWS Cloud & Data.
 Helped customers with Data Migration & On-prem to Cloud Migration, I leverage my expertise in Data architecture, Data analytics , Data Engineering and AWS Services.
-Also Volunteering CloudnLoud Tech Community and AWS Data user Group Bangalore. <br />
+Also Volunteering Communities like **CloudnLoud Tech Community and AWS Data user Group Bangalore**.

 👩‍💻I am incredibly passionate about **AWS Cloud** and its transformative potential in the world of technology.The power and scalability it offers to businesses and its vast array of services continue to inspire me.
 I am delighted to share that **I am leading the AWS Data team in the esteemed Cloudnloud Tech Community**.
 My Aim is to empower and nurture future #aws Leaders in the field of data.

-🚀 🌱I am actively **journeying to various colleges to shape the Future Generation to be skilled professionals in #awscloud** .
+🚀 I am actively **journeying to various colleges to shape the Future Generation to be skilled professionals in #awscloud** .
 Im open to travel and visit colleges I am eager to impart my knowledge and expertise to students.👩‍🎓
 It's a privilege to work with team who not only possesses technical expertise but also demonstrates outstanding interpersonal skills that positively impact both professional relationships and project outcomes.

 India Resident.